 Phase V: Post-Installation Inspection and Clean-up

 The final phase is the post-installation inspection.
 This is when the contractor will check to ensure that everything was installed correctly and that there are no leaks or other issues.
 Local inspectors will perform an on-site inspection and sign off on the completed project.
-The manufactrer’s technical representative will provide you with a warranty for your new roof system.
+The manufacturer’s technical representative will provide you with a warranty for your new roof system.

 Once the permits have been closed out, the site will be cleaned up, and all remaining equipment and materials will be cleared from the property.